About the Regional Development Authority

 Michael Wiebler

-Michael Wiebler is currently the Director of Content Strategy at the National Football League where he leads and supports strategic planning, distribution & partnerships to help grow the NFL and its 32 clubs’ digital content businesses.
+Michael Wiebler is a business strategy consultant, primarily working with clients in the media & entertainment sector.
+Most recently he was the Director of Content Strategy at the National Football League where he lead strategic planning, distribution & partnerships to help grow the NFL and its 32 clubs’ digital content businesses.
 Prior to this he held positions at Universal Pictures, Illumination Entertainment and Sony Pictures, respectively.
 Michael has bachelor’s degrees in Cinema and Marketing from the University of Iowa, and an MBA from the USC Marshall School of Business.
 In the community, Michael is a “Big” with Big Brothers Big Sisters of the Mississippi Valley, and has a passion for the intersection of business, creativity and philanthropy to support the underserved.
 He is also a founding board member of Steph’s Tribe, a Quad Cities based non-profit in honor of his late sister, that supports local families impacted by cancer.
 Michael grew up in Davenport near Vander Veer Park, attending Grant Elementary, J.B.
 Young Middle and Assumption High.
 He moved to Los Angeles after college to pursue a career in entertainment, but moved back home in 2021 to be closer to family and friends while still being able to maintain his career goals.
-In his free time he likes to spend time with his wife, Kelly, and 6-year-old daughter, Celeste, in addition to reading, watching movies and running.
+In his free time he likes to spend time with his wife, Kelly, and 7-year-old daughter, Celeste, in addition to reading, watching movies and cooking.

 Dana Wilkinson